 61”, 64”, 65”, 66”, and 73”.

 While it is possible for both the random numbers pulled from a list are in order, it’s rare.
-Also the heights, unless they group was standing in height order when assigned their numbers, this would be rare, also.
+Also, the heights, unless the group was standing in height order when assigned their numbers, also a rare occurance, also.
 Possible, yet not likely.
 The same exercise could easily occur without the sequences being in order.

 Sample – the group of five pulled from the population and we can use the sample to understand the larger population without measuring the full population.